progyadeep/serverless_p2p_messaging/README.md

-# Serverless P2P Messenger
+# Tunneled P2P Messenger
-A secure, serverless, truly peer-to-peer messaging application that doesn't store your chats.
+A secure, in-browser messaging application that facilitataes communication via an SSH tunneling service and doesn't store your chats.

 # How this works
 Both participants need to run this program on their computers.<br/><br/>